 At the beginning of the second quarter of the seventh grade year, students may have the opportunity to join the Junior Beta Club.
 The Junior Beta Club is comprised of students who display Christ-like characteristics, maintain a high level of academic achievement, and desire to serve others.
 The purpose of the club is more than recognizing students who have achieved a certain standard.
 Its purpose is to train students to lead by serving others.
 Therefore, there are certain expectations of the members.
 Monthly meetings will be held that members must attend.
 They must be willing to make sacrifices so they can serve others in various school projects and community service activities.
-It is a great opportunity for students to serve others in the Lord has provided.
+It is a great opportunity for students to serve others in the community and to learn more about their own personal gifts and abilities that the Lord has provided.